trippleflux/nxscripts/nxtools/trunk/readme.txt

 # 7. Technical Notes                                                           #
 ################################################################################

-MySQL Pre Times Table:

-- If you want to use the pre times functionality of nxTools, you must use this MySQL table format for your pre times database.

-- However, if you have already have a pre times database and wish to use it, you will have to modify nxTools to support it.
-I will provide absolutely no help or support if you choose to do so.

-- Tested on MySQL Server v4.1.

-CREATE TABLE `pretimes` (
-  `id` int unsigned NOT NULL auto_increment,
-  `pretime` int(10) NOT NULL default '0',
-  `section` varchar(20) NOT NULL default '',
-  `release` varchar(255) NOT NULL default '',
-  `files` smallint unsigned NOT NULL default '0', `kbytes` int unsigned NOT NULL default '0',
-  `disks` tinyint unsigned NOT NULL default '0', `nuked` tinyint(1) NOT NULL default '0',
-  `nuketime` int(10) NOT NULL default '0',
-  `reason` varchar(255) NOT NULL default '',
-  PRIMARY KEY (`id`),
-  UNIQUE KEY (`release`)
-);

 Text Templates:

 - In the 0.9x versions, the template parser was extended to a few portions of